serejandmyself/foundation-ceremony/foundation.md

 *Note* on Voting params values:

 ```
 TODO
 ```

 Proposed parameters:
-- Supply: 700T TGOL22 + 1 TGOL22 (for proposals of the service account, will be burned later)
+- Supply: 15TGOL + 1 GOL (for proposals of the service account, will be burned later)
 - Support: 51% (500000000000000000)
 - Approval: 20% (200000000000000000)
 - Voting time: 2 weeks (1209600)